Latest from our Consumer Rights and Laws Blog

 Relief for Buyers as Supreme Court stays Insolvency Proceedings Against Jaypee

 Here is some relief for home buyers of Jaypee Infratech as the Supreme Court on September 4th, 2017 stayed the insolvency proceedings against Jaypee Infratech after the judgment passed by National Company Law Tribunal, Allahabad at the instance of IDBI Bank Limited.
-Being unsecured
+Being unsecured creditors as opposed to

 RBI Banking Ombudsman: Your go-to point for disputes concerning banking services

 As part of its grievance redressal mechanism for hearing consumer complaints relating to certain banking services, the Reserve Bank of India (RBI) launched the Banking Ombudsman Scheme in 1995.
-With effect from 2006, it was brought under Banking Regulation Act, 1949, by government notification and henceforth it became
+With effect from 2006, it was brought under Banking Regulation Act, 1949, by government notification

 Food Advertisements complaints reported on Advertising Standard Council of India ( ASCI) portal